turbot/steampipe-plugin-ansible/README.md

 steampipe query
 ```

-Query all playbooks that use privilege escalation:
+List all playbooks that use privilege escalation:

 ```sql
 select